-Moreover, the Social Interest Housing (SIH) Program focused on housing opportunities for citizens with special needs, those who are homeless or victims of domestic abuse.
+In addition, the Social Interest Housing (SIH) Program focused on housing opportunities for citizens with special needs, those who are homeless or victims of domestic abuse.
 Figure 19 below depicts the locations of current projects under development.

-Figure 19: Social Interest Housing Program Projects.
+Figure 19: Depicts the locations with Social Interest Housing Program Projects.

 Furthermore, the Single-Family Housing Mitigation (SFM) Program under the CDBG-MIT portfolio prioritizes mitigation assistance to families facing an immediate threat and whose homes have been rendered uninhabitable due to damage caused by recent disaster events or hazards.
-Table 4 below summarizes the fifteen (15) awarded projects with the total housing units for this initiative distributed across Functional Zones, as designated by the Puerto Rico Planning Board (PRPB).
+Table 6 below summarizes the fifteen (15) awarded projects with the total housing units for this initiative distributed across Functional Zones, as designated by the Puerto Rico Planning Board (PRPB).